-Hawker it up in your own kitchen and get on our own recipe for laksa, Singapore-style.
-Beansprouts are optional, and never scrimp on the sambal.
+Hawker it up in your own kitchen and get on this recipe for laksa.

-Laksa is a dish that appears in our lists of local must-eats often.
-We could have it everyday for lunch if we could, and we even have a list of our favourite laksa joints in town when the craving hits.
-Step it up a bit and go make good use of your kitchen space with our very own recipe to Singapore laksa.
+Laksa is a dish that often appears in our lists of local must-eats.
+We’ve even compiled a round-up of our favourite laksa joints in town for when the craving hits.
+Want to try it out yourself?
+Make good use of your kitchen space with our very own laksa recipe, which serves four.
 Don’t scrimp on the sambal!

 - 16 shallots, minced

 - 2 stalks lemongrass (just the tender part), sliced

 - 12 dried red chilies, soaked to soften, coarsely chopped